sardana-org/sardana-training/developers/README.md

-# sardana-training
-Sardana training materials (focused on developers)
+# Sardana training materials (focused on developers)

 The aim of the training is to explain the Sardana internals and to review all the existing Sardana features.